MonoGame/monogame.github.io/articles/getting_started/5_adding_basic_code.md

+---
+_title: Adding Basic Code
+_description: Learn how to add basic logic to your game.
+---

 # Adding Basic Code

 This tutorial will go over adding basic logic to your game, continuing from where [Adding Content](4_adding_content.md) left off.